LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

 ## Introduction

-In this tutorial, we'll guide you through the step-by-step process of building and deploying a smart contract on the Base Sepolia testnet and make an on-demand request to a Chainlink oracle for near real-time price data.
+In this tutorial, we'll show you how to build and deploy a smart contract that retrieves real-time price data using the Chainlink direct request model.
+For illustration purposes, we'll deploy our contract to the **Base Sepolia testnet** network.

-Without access to real-world data, many dApps simply wouldn't exist.
-Fortunately, [Chainlink](https://chain.link/), the leading Web3 services platform for cross-chain connectivity, compute, and data, provides numerous services for retrieving price or other external data from anywhere on the internet.
+> *Without access to real-world data, many dApps simply wouldn't exist.
+Fortunately, [Chainlink](https://chain.link/), the leading Web3 services platform for cross-chain connectivity, compute, and data, provides numerous services for retrieving price or other external data from anywhere on the internet.*

-[Coinbase's Base Sepolia network](https://sepolia.basescan.org/) is a Layer 2 testnet blockchain on Ethereum, offering scalability, security, and low transaction costs through Optimistic Rollup technology.
-Integrated with Coinbase's ecosystem, it provides easy access to a large user base and seamless tool integration, making it ideal for building decentralized applications.

-Feel free to follow along as we walk you through the process.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/pWGLtjG-F5c" frameborder="0" allowfullscreen></iframe></center>

 ## Prerequisites

-Before diving in, we'll give a quick primer on the four different Web3 technologies that you'll be interacting with in this tutorial:
+Here are some things you'll need in order to follow this tutorial:

-* **A Web3 Wallet**: Web3 wallets are required for not only storing your tokens, but also for deploying your smart contracts and signing messages.
+* **A Web3 Wallet**: Web3 wallets are required for not only storing your tokens, but also for deploying your smart contracts and signing blockchain transactions.
 Examples include [MetaMask](https://metamask.io/) and [Coinbase Wallet](https://www.coinbase.com/wallet).

-* **An IDE**: EVM-compatible Integrated development environments (IDE) like [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) are required for deploying and testing your smart contract.
-Advanced users may prefer a development framework such as  [Foundry](https://docs.chain.link/quickstarts/foundry-chainlink-toolkit), particularly for more complex deployments.
+* **An IDE**: An Integrated Development Environments (IDE) that is EVM-compatible is required for deploying and testing your smart contract.
+A popular example here is [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null), but advanced users may prefer a development framework such as [Foundry](https://docs.chain.link/quickstarts/foundry-chainlink-toolkit), particularly for more complex projects.

-* **Solidity**: [Solidity](https://docs.soliditylang.org/en/v0.8.25/) is Ethereum's primary programming language for developing smart contracts.
-It will be helpful to have at least a basic understanding of Solidity before getting started.

-* **Chainlink**: [Chainlink oracles](https://chain.link/education/blockchain-oracles) are services that typically operate within decentralized oracle networks (DON), connecting smart contracts to real-world data and external systems.
-They act as bridges, allowing blockchain applications to access cross-chain connectivity, off-chain compute, and external information such as weather data, stock prices, and sports scores, which are not natively available on the blockchain.
+* **A Chainlink oracle**: Chainlink oracles are cloud-based runtimes that connect smart contracts to the physical world.
+They are typically operated by reputable companies with a well-defined [SLA (Service-Level Agreement)](/services/direct-request-jobs/Service-Level-Agreement), and are highly secure, redundant, and resilient to attack.
+Chainlink oracles act as bridges, allowing blockchain applications to access off-chain compute, internet APIs (ie, weather, stock prices, and sports betting data, flight information, etc.), or even other blockchains.

-> _Chainlink oracles can return data from anywhere on the internet.
-For more ideas, we recommend looking into Chainlink's blog on the [77 different use cases enabled by Chainlink](https://blog.chain.link/smart-contract-use-cases/).
-Additional examples that walk you through making an on-demand request can be found within our [website's documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Any-API-Guide)._
+> _**Looking for a Chainlink oracle?** LinkWell Nodes offers Chainlink oracle services on all major EVM mainnet and testnet blockchains._
+>
+> _To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing)._

-## Setting up and funding MetaMask
+## **Step 1**: Set up and fund MetaMask

-To deploy smart contracts on-chain, you'll first need a wallet and ETH.
-ETH is the token used to pay for the network's work in adding the contract to the blockchain and storing its data.
-Your wallet holds the ETH needed for these transactions.
-Install MetaMask, set it up for the Base Sepolia testnet, and add free testnet ETH to your wallet.
+To deploy smart contracts on-chain, you'll first need a wallet and some of the respective chain's **native gas token** (the token used to pay for transactions on the blockchain).
+Since we'll be using Base network for this tutorial, we'll fund our wallet with `ETH`.

+You can skip this section if you already have a Web3 wallet installed and have the appropriate gas token.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/-HTubEJ61zU" frameborder="0" allowfullscreen></iframe></center>